-An engagement may lead to divestment as per the principle our engagement policy, if no appropriate reduction of the principal adverse impact is identified over more than one period.
+An engagement may lead to divestment as per the principle our engagement policy, if no appropriate reduction of the principal adverse impact is identified over the engagement timeframe.
 The engagement is duly reported in the Engagement tool in START, the proprietary ESG scoring platform at Carmignac.